 This is a big time saver and prevents developers from trying to work out which form they used when naming tables.

 The Concept of a Table is a Container of Single Rows

 The second reason relates to what a table is.
 A table stores rows.
 It can store zero, one, or many rows.
-The name should not imply the quantity of items in the table.
+The name should not imply the number of items in the table.

 A good example is the AppleBag example used in the top-rated singular/plural answer in this Stack Overflow question.

-A bag containing applies can be called an AppleBag, regardless of how many apples it contains.
+A bag containing apples can be called an AppleBag, regardless of how many apples it contains.
 Tables are the same thing.

 Singular Names are Easier to Create